DPGBDG/dpgbdg.github.io/_posts/linux/2022-03-29-dailylog_linux0002.md

             ex) **/*.js = HelloWorld.js , /UI/Hello.js , test/midterm.js
     ?
 Question Mark = Single character within one segment ex) temp_?.txt = temp_1.txt , temp_2.txt
-    [abc]   Square Braket = File with a single character mentioned in the braket ex) [CB]at.js = Cat.js , Bat.js
+    [abc]   Square Bracket = File with a single character mentioned in the braket ex) [CB]at.js = Cat.js , Bat.js
     [a-z]   Square Braket Range = Matches one character specified in the range temp[1=9]/helloworld.js = temp1/helloworld.js, temp3/helloworld.js
+    [1-9]   Square Bracket = Number from 1~9
     !
 Negation    = Excluding
             ex) [!C]at.js = Bat.js
-            ex) !Tests/UI/** = exclude all files and folder on Tests/UI/ folder
+            ex) !Tests/UI/** = exclude all files and folder on Tests/UI/ folder ^       Caret = define globbing pattern more specifically. outside of square bracket = search those contents of the file that starts with a given range of character inside of square bracket = show all content of the file by highlighting the lines start with a given range of character
+    ```

 ### Information
 - man - Manual page of command